wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a full-featured chat-as-a-service designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement.
+Flyzoo is a full-featured hosted chat designed for communities, dating websites, radio stations, online traders, shops... and any other kind of website looking to boost engagement.

 Connect, engage and grow your audience with the perfect chat for Ultimate Member, BuddyPress, bbPress and WooCommerce.